ieddie217/BusinessCenterPortal/README.md

 - A centralized management interface for administrators to configure forms, workflows, and approval chains
 - Dynamic form creation system that adapts to various business requirements
 - Multi-level approval engine with conditional routing
-- Real-time dashboard for monitoring workflow status
+- Real-time dashboard for monitoring workflow statuses

 ## Key Features